ericproffitt/TopicModelsVB.jl/README.md

 190. #user3741
 ```

-The above output tells us that the test document corresponding to user 3741 placed him or her in the top 3.4% (position 190) of all non-readers.
+What the above output tells us is that user 3741's test document placed him or her in the top 3.4% (position 190) of all non-readers.

 For evaluating our model's user recommendations, let's take a more holistic approach.